CRIS-Chalmers/yumi/README.md

 * [Usage](#usage)

 ## General
 For more in-depth infromation and comprehensive installation guide, look in the wiki page https://github.com/CRIS-Chalmers/yumi/wiki.
 This package contains control algorithms for inverse kinematics control of YuMi.
 The robot can be controlled with two modes.
-Either with individual manipulation or coordinated maniplation.
-With individual manipulation the robotic arms are controlled seperatly and with coordinated manipulation the robotic arms are controlled as a single system.
+* individual manipulation, with individual manipulation the robotic arms are controlled seperatly.
+* coordinated maniplation, with coordinated manipulation the robotic arms are controlled as a single system.

 This controller is only made to opperate with very slow motions as no dymanical effects have been included in the control loop.
-The inverse kinematics problem is solved with heieracal quadratic programing (HQP), the HQP implemented is a sequential HQP using the quadprog solver.
+The inverse kinematics problem is solved with heieracal quadratic programing (HQP), the HQP implemented using the quadprog solver.
 The control objctives are solved together with feasibility objectives (wiki page for more info).
 The controller takes trajectory paramters as input and inperpolates between the points using cubic functions.
 The controller always follow the latest trajectory paramters recived and ingors the current or previous sent.
 The YuMi bask frame is the base frame for the trajectory paramters.
 The robot is visulized in rviz in real time and a very simple kinematics simulator is included.

 ## ROSNodes
 The controller operates over several nodes: kdl_kinematics, tf_broadcaster, controllerMaster and initalPoseJointController (exluding the YuMi drivers and ros robot_state_publisher).